-In sport as in life, there are times when we don’t deliver our best when called on to do so.
+In sport as in life there are times when we don’t deliver our best when called on to do so.
 At the elite level, a poor performance in sport is when you or your team are 1% off your best.
 This contributes to an unwanted result combined with the feeling of letting yourself or others down.
 It is important to note, that occasionally we produce a poor performance relative to our potential capability, yet still manage to win.
-This type of scenario can also produce feelings associated with a loss.
+But this type of scenario can also produce feelings associated with a loss.

 Poor Performance in Sport